Sabrina Carpenter: 2021–2023: Emails I Can't Send and wider recognition

 In March 2023, Carpenter released a deluxe edition of Emails I Can't Send.
 One of the bonus tracks, "Feather", became the final single in August 2023, peaking at number one on the US Pop Songs chart and number 21 on the Billboard Hot 100.
 She performed the song at the 2023 MTV Video Music Awards pre-show and at Dick Clark's New Year's Rockin' Eve.
-The song's music video, released in October 2023, drew polarized reactions due to its violent imagery and was filmed at the Blessed Virgin Mary Catholic Church in Brooklyn, New York.
+The song's music video, released in October 2023, drew polarized reactions due to its violent imagery and was filmed at the Annunciation of the Blessed Virgin Mary Catholic Church in Brooklyn, New York.
 The pastor apologized for allowing the shoot, unaware of the content.
 Carpenter responded, stating advance permission was granted and noting, "Jesus was a carpenter."
-Bishop Robert J. Brennan relieved the pastor of his duties and held a Mass of reparation to restore the church's sanctity.
+Bishop Robert J. Brennan relieved the pastor of his administrative duties in the diocese and held a Mass of reparation to "restore the sanctity of this church".
 The investigation into the priest who granted permission uncovered evidence that led to the indictment of New York City mayor Eric Adams.

 Carpenter was the opening act for the Eras Tour by Taylor Swift for a number of its Latin American, Australian and Singaporean shows throughout 2023 and 2024.
 She released a cover of Swift's "I Knew You Were Trouble" as a Spotify special and said that opening for Swift was a "childhood dream come true".
 Carpenter described her experience at the Eras Tour as "unlike any crowd I've ever played to before".
 On November 17, 2023, Carpenter released a Christmas-themed EP, Fruitcake, featuring "A Nonsense Christmas" which was released a year earlier.